gfx-labs/ip-app/docs/docs/intro.md

 ## Overview
 Interest Protocol is the first fractional reserve banking protocol on the Ethereum blockchain that pays interest to all depositors.
 Interest Protocol issues a stablecoin, named USDi, that is both over-collateralized and highly scalable.
-USDi holders automatically earn yield without having to stake, which means Interest Protocol provides yield opportunities to gas-conscious users.
+USDi holders automatically earn yield without having to stake, meaning Interest Protocol provides yield opportunities to gas-conscious users.
 Given market interest rates of 5% to 10%, Interest Protocol's lending operations are 2 to 2.5 times as capital efficient as those of lending protocols without fractional reserves.

 ## Who participates?